Drivers of asymmetry in synthetic H I emission-line profiles of galaxies in the EAGLE simulation: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 We thank Luca Cortese and Adam Watts for helpful discussions, and Claudia Lagos for providing merger trees for \eagle galaxies.
+We would also like to thank Dr. Nathan Deg for a useful referee report.
 AM and RW acknowledge support from the Australian Government through Research Training Program (RTP) Scholarships.
 ADL and ASGR are supported by the Australian Research Council through the Future Fellowship scheme (project IDs: FT160100250 and FT200100375, respectively).
 ARHS is the recipient of the Jim Buckee Fellowship at The University of Western Australia.
 This work has utilized computational resources provided by Pawsey Supercomputing Centre\footnote{\url{https://pawsey.org.au/}} with funding from the Australian Government and the Government of Western Australia.
 The plots in this paper are produced using the \textsc{ matplotlib} package for \textsc{ python} \citep{Hunter2007}.
 Other key \textsc{ python} packages used in this work are \textsc{ numpy} \citep{Numpy}, \textsc{ scipy} \citep{Scipy} and \textsc{ astropy} \citep{Astropy}.
 The paper has been typeset using the online freemium academic writing environment Overleaf\footnote{\url{https://www.overleaf.com/}}.